 What to Do If Your Roof Suddenly Starts Leaking During a Storm

 Hailstorm_in_Dutchess_County_New_York-webStorms can catch us by surprise, so it’s worth being prepared so you can stay safe and prevent damage to your home in any event.
 If your roof suddenly starts leaking during a storm, there are several simple steps you can follow to minimize the damage before local roofers arrive to take over.
 This article will give you the quickest and easiest methods to prevent escalating damage and help contain the leak before it spirals out of control.
+In Central Iowa, we’ve seen unpredictable storm activity in recent years — from flash flooding to straight-line winds.
+If you live in Ankeny, Ames, or the Des Moines area, here’s how to stay safe and minimize damage when your roof springs a leak.

 My Roof Is Leaking!
 Now What?